 To follow good practices of data model design this data model follows 3NF rules for normalization [15].

-An implementation detail worthy of note is the mandatory mutually exclusive relationships between Answer and its children, Challenge Answer and Questionnaire Answer.
+An implementation detail worthy of note is the mandatory mutually exclusive relationships between Answer and it’s children, Challenge Answer and Questionnaire Answer.
 This was done to normalize answer related data since both challenges and questionnaire answers share data but have specificity to their domain.
 This was enforced on a database level through the usage of triggers.

 5.3.
 Execution Environments